getsnoopy/BiTGApps/README.md

 * [Paypal](https://www.paypal.me/kartikverma443)
 * [buymeacoffee](https://www.buymeacoffee.com/TheHitMan7/developing-custom-android-software)

-## License
+## Licence

-The BiTGApps Project itself is licensed under the [GPLv3](https://github.com/BiTGApps/BiTGApps/blob/master/LICENSE) and anyone wanting to use it has to adhere to this license.
+The BiTGApps Project itself is licensed under the [GPLv3](https://github.com/BiTGApps/BiTGApps/blob/master/LICENSE) and anyone wanting to use it has to adhere to this licence.

-License terms used by the BiTGApps installer and pre-built packages
+Licence terms used by the BiTGApps installer and pre-built packages

    * The BiTGApps Project does not allow creation of any project based on BiTGApps source itself like using the whole same source but with different project name.
    * BiTGApps installer scripts are provided in such a way that it can be freely used to make personal build.
 But does not allow its public release.